HomoElectromagneticus/Yocto_808/README.txt

   "#define BUFFER_LENGTH 128" instead of 32
 See (http://www.e-licktronic.com/forum/viewtopic.php?f=17&t=180&p=3716&hilit=libraries#p3716)

+# When does one have to use avrdude.conf.addendum?
+If your Yocto has an ATMEGA1284 instead of an ATMEGA1284P, then you must apply the addendum text to your avrdude.conf.

 # Disclaimer
 I am not affiliated in any way with e-licktronic.
 Use this code at your own risk!